MagnusS0/Cardio-Good-Fitness/README.md

 - Gender: Male or Female
 - Marital Status: Single or Partnered

-The target variable is <span style="color:blue">*Product*</span>, which has three possible values: TM195, TM498, and TM798.
+The target variable is **Product**, which has three possible values: TM195, TM498, and TM798.

 ## Data Exploration